cyberark/conjur-instruqt/tracks/conjur.org/secure-kubernetes-secrets/09-enable-authenticator/assignment.md

 ## Configure Conjur authenticators

-We have setup the conjur authenicators during Conjur setup!
+We have setup the Conjur authenicators during Conjur setup!

 To verify, execute: